-Table 2.
+Table 3.
 Tajikistan: Structural Benchmarks for 2010

 Date Rationale Status Structural Benchmarks and Prior Actions for Third Review Issue a government order to require cotton investors to start paying principal (in equal installments) and interest on their outstanding debt to the NBT End-June Key element of NBT recapitalization strategy Met on August 12, 2010 Issue a tender for an audit of the 2008 and 2009 financial statements of Roghun OJSC by a reputable international firm.
 End-June Transparency Met on June 30, 2010.
 Issue a tender for an external audit of Talco Management's 2008 and 2009 financial statements by a reputable international audit firm.
-5 working days prior to Executive Board Meeting Transparency Roghun supervisory board report on a quarterly basis to the public about the sources and uses of funds, including detailed information on the contractors hired by Roghun OJSC, their owners, and the bidding process used to award all contracts.
-5 working days prior to Executive Board Meeting and each quarter thereafter Transparency and governance Structural Benchmarks for Second Half of 2010 Publish the NBT's December 2009 audited financial statement together with the audit report on the NBT's website.
-End- September Transparency Completed Submit to parliament a bankruptcy law for credit institutions.
-End- December Strengthen the banking system Submit to parliament a draft NBT law consistent with IMF staff advice.
-End- December Enhance central bank governance
+5 working days prior to Executive Board Meeting Transparency Met on November 3, 2010 Roghun supervisory board report on a quarterly basis to the public about the sources and uses of funds, including detailed information on the contractors hired by Roghun OJSC, their owners, and the bidding process used to award all contracts.
+5 working days prior to Executive Board Meeting and each quarter thereafter Transparency and governance Met on November 12, 2010 (Q1, Q2) Met on December 24, 2010 (Q3) Met on March 30, 2011 (Q4) Structural Benchmarks for Second Half of 2010 Publish the NBT's December 2009 audited financial statement together with the audit report on the NBT's website.
+End-September Transparency Met on September 30, 2010 Submit to parliament a bankruptcy law for credit institutions.
+End-December Strengthen the banking system Met on January 4, 2011 Submit to parliament a draft NBT law consistent with IMF staff advice.
+End-December Enhance central bank governance Met on January 4, 2011

-Table 3.
+Table 4.
 Tajikistan: Structural Benchmarks for 2011

-Date Rationale Status Publish the audited financial statements of Roghun OJSC for 2008 and 2009 with the audit reports on the ministry of finance's website.
-End-February Transparency Banks not meeting established prudential criteria to submit to NBT for approval time-bound actions plans to become fully compliant with these standards, including correct provisioning for non-performing loans.
-End-March Financial sector stability Expand the number of large taxpayers under the Large Taxpayer Inspectorate (LTI) End-June PFM / Revenue Issue a government resolution specifying a multi-year (2011-2018) schedule for injections of capital from the government into the NBT as part of the NBT recapitalization plan and in line with IMF recommendations.
-End-June NBT recapitalization National Bank of Tajikistan to publish audited 2010 financial statement End- September Transparency Submit to cabinet a strategy for reform of the tax regime.
-End- September Revenue Fiscal risk statement related to condition of SOEs to be introduced as part of the published 2012 budget document End-December SOE governance
+Date Rationale Status Banks not meeting established prudential criteria to submit to NBT for approval time-bound actions plans to become fully compliant with these standards, including correct provisioning for non-performing loans.
+End-March Financial sector stability Met on March 31, 2011 Publish the audited financial statements of Roghun OJSC for 2008 and 2009 with the audit reports on the Ministry of Finance's website.
+End-June Transparency Expand the number of large taxpayers under the Large Taxpayer Inspectorate (LTI).
+End-June PFM / Revenue Issue a government resolution specifying a multi-year (2011-2018) schedule for injections of capital from the government into the NBT as part of the NBT recapitalization plan and in line with IMF recommendations.
+End-June NBT recapitalization Publish the audited financial statements of Talco Management for 2008-2009 together with the audit reports.
+End-June Transparency NBT Board to approve an action plan, in line with IMF recommendations, for addressing weaknesses in the financial sector.
+End-June Financial sector stability National Bank of Tajikistan to publish audited 2010 financial statement End-September Transparency Submit to cabinet a strategy for reform of the tax regime.
+End-September Revenue Fiscal risk statement related to condition of SOEs to be introduced as part of the published 2012 budget document End-December SOE governance

-""""TAJIKISTAN: MEMORANDUM OF ECONOMIC AND FINANCIAL POLICIES (MEFP) FOR 2009-12
+TAJIKISTAN: MEMORANDUM OF ECONOMIC AND FINANCIAL POLICIES (MEFP) FOR 2009-12